 You might think that sharing photos from that epic Coachella party or your anniversary dinner will trigger your memory years down the road, but according to science, documenting every single moment of your life actually dulls your memories of life experiences in a major way.

 Led by Diana Tamir of Princeton University and published in the Journal of Experimental Social Psychology, the three studies explored how taking photos and videos for the purpose of sharing them on social media impacted participants’ enjoyment, engagement and memory of those experiences.

-While the findings cut social media slack when it comes to in-the-moment enjoyment (those who shared their experiences on social media didn't enjoy them any more or less and were similarly engaged), participants' memory was stunted, as they performed 10 percent worse on memory tests.
+While the findings cut social media slack when it comes to in-the-moment enjoyment (those who shared their experiences on social media didn’t enjoy them any more or less and were similarly engaged), participants’ memory was stunted.
+They performed 10 percent worse on memory tests.

 However, because those taking photos or writing notes without the intention of sharing them reared the same results, researchers argue that social media isn’t entirely to blame.
 It was the act of externalizing experiences — reproducing it any way — that distracted people from the original experience.

 According to Time magazine, these findings are rooted in research about transactive memory — how we divide and store information.
-There is internal storage, which is basically what we decide to remember, and external storage, what we store elsewhere.
-Pre-internet days, internal storage was a person’s mind and external was associated with experts and books.
+There is internal storage, which is basically what we decide to remember, and external storage, that which we store elsewhere.
+In the days before the internet, internal storage was a person’s mind and external storage was associated with experts and books.